JtotheThree/bevy_northstar/book/src/pathfinding/04_manual_pathfinding.md

 Stops searching after the set distance from the start.
 No path is returned if the goal is farther away.

 * `search_region(region: NavRegion)`
 Restricts the search to a given region.
+See [NavRegion](https://docs.rs/bevy_northstar/latest/bevy_northstar/struct.NavRegion.html).